-Governor Pinchback asked, energetically, if he could not specific without interruption.
-He said that the paper was not exactly very he wanted it to be.
-He supposed that each member would comprepared to furnish statistics of all the crimes committed in South during the past five or six years.
-It was at first intended make the convention a Southern one, but Northern delegates very invited.
+Governor Pinchback asked, energetically, if he could not specifically without interruption.
+He said that the paper was not exactly when wanted it to be.
+He supposed that each member would comprehend to furnish statistics of all the crimes committed in South during the past five or six years.
+It was at first intended make the convention a Southern one, but Northern delegates winvited.